Don’t DIY when it comes to gas appliances

 - Find out if the job involves any gas work.
 If it does, you’ll need to ensure a Gas Safe registered engineer carries it out.
 Even if you’re using a builder or project manager, you can still check that the engineer being employed is Gas Safe registered.

-- If you’ve had a new appliance fitted, the registered engineer should inform your Local Authority to produce a Building Regulations Compliance Certificate.
+- If you’ve had a new gas appliance fitted, the registered engineer should inform your Local Authority to produce a Building Regulations Compliance Certificate.
+Please note, this will depend on the geographical area and the type of appliance fitted.
+Please consult your Gas Safe registered engineer

 - If you’ve had a new appliance installed you can nominate your property for a free inspection.